Hunger Strike Medal

 The Hunger Strike Medal was a silver medal awarded between August 1909 and 1914 to suffragette prisoners by the leadership of the Women's Social and Political Union (WSPU).
-During their imprisonment, they went on hunger strike while serving their sentences in the prisons of the United Kingdom for acts of militancy in their campaign for women's suffrage.
+During their imprisonment, many went on hunger strike while serving their sentences in the prisons of the United Kingdom for acts of militancy in their campaign for women's suffrage.
 Many women were force-fed and their individual medals were created to reflect this.

 The WSPU awarded a range of military-style campaign medals to raise morale and encourage continued loyalty and commitment to the cause.
 The Hunger Strike Medals were designed by Sylvia Pankhurst and first presented by leadership of the WSPU at a ceremony in early August 1909 to women who had gone on hunger strike while serving a prison sentence.
 Later the medals would be presented at a breakfast reception on a woman's release from prison.

 Background

 On 5 July 1909, suffragette Marion Wallace Dunlop began her hunger strike in Holloway Prison.
 She had been sentenced to one month for stenciling a message from the Bill of Rights on the wall of the House of Commons.
 The prison authorities considered her a criminal prisoner whereas she viewed herself as a political prisoner and began her strike in objection to this classification.
 Her strike lasted 91 hours, ending only because the prison released her to avoid her death.

-Although the hunger strike was Wallace Dunlop's idea and she did it without informing the leadership of the WSPU, many others quickly imitated her.
+The hunger strike was Wallace Dunlop's idea and she did it without informing the leadership of the WSPU.
+Many others quickly imitated her.

-Medal description
+Description

 The round and hallmarked silver medals hang on a length of ribbon in the purple, white and green colours of the WSPU.
-This hangs from a silver pin bar engraved with 'For Valour', in imitation of the inscription found on the Victoria Cross.
-The front of the medal is inscribed 'Hunger Strike', while the reverse is engraved the recipient's name surrounded by a laurel wreath.
+This hangs from a silver pin bar engraved with For Valour, in imitation of the inscription found on the Victoria Cross.
+The front of the medal is inscribed Hunger Strike, while the reverse is engraved the recipient's name surrounded by a laurel wreath.
 The medals were made by Toye & Co. and their manufacture cost the WSPU £1.00 each.

 The silver bars on the medal were awarded for periods of hunger strike and are engraved on the reverse with the date that the recipient was arrested leading to a hunger strike.
 The enamelled purple, white and green bars for force-feeding are similarly engraved on the reverse.